List of Masked Rider monsters: Bananatex

-A green and white-furred shaman monster with bat wings for ears.
+A green and white-furred demonic shaman monster with bat wings for ears.
 He wields a staff and is armed with bananas that can be used for various purposes.
 Bananatex used his bananas to infiltrate the Leawood Defense Plant to steal rare explodium gold.
 Dex watched the news report and recognized the banana as a Borneo Banana.
 After some detective work, Dex learned about a weird guy who bought them en masse.
 The weird guy was Bananatex in disguise, meaning Count Dregon was in possession of the highly explosive metal.
 After a brief scuffle, Bananatex got away.
 Following Fluffy's defeat, Dex traced Bananatex to a nearby bridge where the explodium gold is planted.
 After throwing one of Bananatex's bananas back at him.
 Dex transformed into his Super Blue form and turned into liquid to evade Bananatex's banana attacks.
 Dex destroyed Bananatex with his Blue Saber.